open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-first-steps.md

 ## Step 1 - BeLL Installation

-The BeLL – Basic e-Learning Library is a virtual library that is deployed internationally to individuals in countries that typically do not have access to educational resources. we are currently rewriting BeLL using Angular.
+The BeLL – Basic e-Learning Library is a virtual library that is deployed internationally to individuals in countries that typically do not have access to educational resources.
+We are currently rewriting BeLL using Angular.

 Please go to [BeLL Installation](#!./pages/vi/vi-bell-installation.md) for instructions on how to set up your own digital library.